juliogomez/devops/README.md

   sudo kubeadm init --config kubeadm_conf.yaml
   ```

-  (please copy the resulting "*kubeadm join ...*" message in your laptop, so you can use it in your *worker* nodes later)
+  (please copy the resulting "*kubeadm join ...*" message in your workstation, so you can use it in your *worker* nodes later)

 * Once completed follow the instructions on the screen and run: